-Linux and Unix link command
+Linux link command

 link FILE1 FILE2

-|--help||display help and exit.|
+|--help||Display help and exit.|

-|--version||display version information, and exit.|
+|--version||Display version information, and exit.|

 link computer.txt hope.txt

-The above example would create the file hope.txt linked to the file computer.txt.
+The example above would create the file hope.txt linked to the file computer.txt.
 Any changes that occurred with either of these files would affect the other file or link.